- As low as $182/Night

 About the Area

-Located in Myrtle Beach, this condo is near the beach.
-Broadway at the Beach is worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
-Cancun Lagoon Miniature Golf and Family Kingdom Amusement Park are also worth visiting.
+Located in Myrtle Beach, this condo is on the beach.
+Broadway at the Beach and The Market Common are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Family Kingdom Amusement Park and SkyWheel Myrtle Beach.
+Ripley's Aquarium and Cancun Lagoon Miniature Golf are also worth visiting.

 Special Instructions